hono-protocol/docs.honoprotocol.com/overview/earning-strategies.md

 ### Method 3 (Voting Rewards): Staking xHONO to direct emissions to DAO or Reward Pool
 (Updated on Aug 28th, 2025)

-Stake your xHONO to direct 10% of protocol income (“emissions”) between the DAO Pool and the Reward Pool.
+Stake your xHONO to direct 10% of protocol income (“emissions”) between the DAO Pool and the xHONO Pool.
 The split is set by how much xHONO is staked to each pool.
-If you stake to the Reward Pool, you’ll earn a share of its allocation, algorithmically time-weighted by amount and duration staked.
+If you stake to vote in any of the pool, you’ll earn a share of the rewards, algorithmically time-weighted by amount and duration staked.
 The DAO Pool is currently accumulating as a treasury for future revenue-generating deployments.
-Rewards are variable and infrequent—there’s no fixed schedule and payouts depend on overall platform performance.
+Rewards have no fixed schedule and payouts depend on overall platform performance.

 The voting process is transparent and can be followed on the [Vote page on our DApp](https://app.honoprotocol.com/vote).